 (a) Should the Association at any time decide, in its sole discretion: (1) that the assessments levied are or may prove to be insufficient (a) to pay the costs of operation and management of the Condominium, (b) to provide replacements of existing Common Elements, (c) to provide additions to the Common Elements not exceeding $10,000 annually for the entire Condominium Project… the Association shall have the authority to increase the general assessment…

 (b) Special assessments, in addition to those required in subparagraph (a) above, may be made by the Association from time to time and approved by the Co-owners as hereinafter provided to meet other requirements of the Association, including, but not limited to: (1) assessments for additions to the Common Elements of a cost exceeding $10,000 for the entire Condominium Project per year.

-The plaintiff developer objected to three actions taken by the association: (1) constructing a new fireplace in the lobby, which it characterized as an “addition” as opposed to a “replacement”; (2) work on gutters and downspouts, which it characterized as “additions”; and (3) reallocation of money in an unapproved special assessment.
+The plaintiff (which was simply a co-owner, not the original developer of the project) objected to three actions taken by the association: (1) constructing a new fireplace in the lobby, which it characterized as an “addition” as opposed to a “replacement”; (2) work on gutters and downspouts, which it characterized as “additions”; and (3) reallocation of money in an unapproved special assessment.

 First, at a cost exceeding $10,000, the association had replaced an electric fireplace attached to the wall with a framed opening in a chimney designed to accommodate an open wood fire.
 The court disagreed that this was an “addition” and found that “replacements do not have to be of the same specific character.”
 The court referenced Webster’s College Dictionary definition of “replace”: